swill/slackd/bin/snapshot/README.md

 ```
 $ ./slackd -h
 Usage of ./slackd:
-  -channel="": The Slack channel to post to
+  -channel="": The Slack channel to post to (without the leading '#')
   -config="": Path to ini config for using in go flags.
 May be relative to the current executable path.
   -file="": The file path to watch for changes
-  -line_excludes="": Post if this regexp IS NOT in the line
+  -line_excludes="": Post line if this regexp DOES NOT match
-  -line_includes="": Post if this regexp IS in the line
+  -line_includes="": Post line if this regexp DOES match
   -token="": Your Slack token
 ```